valancej/documentation/_general/about/scm-support.md

 You can read the [self-hosted Git documentation]({{ site.baseurl }}{% link _general/about/self-hosted-scm.md %}) to learn more.

-If you use self-hosted git servers, we have an IP Whitelisting option, which allows you to provice access to your git server, from just eight specific IP addresses.
+If you use self-hosted git servers, we have an IP Whitelisting option, which allows you to provide access to your git server, from just eight specific IP addresses.
 See [IP Whitelisting]({{ site.baseurl }}{% link _general/account/whitelisting.md %}) documentation for more details.

 ## SCM Feature Requests